nowodev/schema-crawler/README.md

 #### Csv

-In addition to normal websites and feed, you can also add CSV as sources.
-Some websites use ajax to get the list of the items and return a json response.
-This list usually contains all the neccessary schema information.
-You create a json source by adding the `--csv` option to the `make:source` command.
+In addition to normal websites and XML feed, you can also add CSV feeds as sources.
+Create a csv source by adding the `--csv` option to the `make:source` command.

 ```bash
 php artisan make:source CoolBooksStore --csv